jegor74/finance_program/README.md

 Balance: 300 - 12 = 288
 ```

-The results are written to a file *finance_{month}_{year}*, that is in directory archive.
-The directory is in the same way, as *main.py* and *functions.py*.
+The results are written to a file *finance_{month}_{year}*, that is in directory *archive*.
+The directory is in the same way, as **finance*.
 The last two lines will always print in terminal, but not in file if the day isn’t last in month.
 Otherwise, the two lines will print in terminal and will write in file.

 **Big problem:**
 If there was no time to write the spending until the last day of month 23:59:59, it will impossible to work with this file, because the